 Amal is a non-profit association, empowering women through culinary skills that serve delicious food at lunchtime in a quiet terrace.
 The place is located in the modern part of the city; it’s a long but easy walk along wide avenues, and it really worth the effort.
 Here you can find Moroccan traditional food, with a French touch, cooked with love and served with a smile!

-How to move around:
+How to move around in Marrakesh:

 The medina is easy to walk on foot, in fact, is the only option as the streets are narrow and full of people.